pipeforce/pipeforce.github.io/docs/tutorials/80_send-email.md

 2. As you can see, we did several changes in the pipeline:

-    1. We added the parameter `replyTo: "#{@user.email()}"` those value will be replaced by the email address of the currently logged-in user so the recipient can simply press the reply button in order to reply to this email.
+    1. We added the parameter `replyTo: "#{@user.email()}"`.
+Its value will be replaced by the email address of the currently logged-in user, so the recipient can simply press the reply button to reply to this email.

-    2. We added the parameter `fromName: "#{@user.displayName()}"` those value will be replaced by the display name of the currently logged in user.
+    2. We added the parameter `fromName: "#{@user.displayName()}"`.
+Its value will be replaced by the display name of the currently logged in user.

-    3. Finally we added the PEL expression `#{@date.now('dd.MM.YY, HH:mm')}` to the email message in order to display the current date and time dynamically inside the email.
+    3. Finally, we added the PEL expression `#{@date.now('dd.MM.YY, HH:mm')}` to the email message, in order to display the current date and time dynamically inside the email.

-3. Click `SAVE` and `RUN`.
+3. Click `SAVE` and then `RUN`.

 4. After a while you should receive an email similar to this: